-- 4.2.1 The quantum and distribution of the principal land uses within the Garden Community masterplan has been carefully considered to deliver a thriving, balanced community with services and facilities which are easily accessible to all residents to ensure that they will be well used and remain viable. - 4.2.2 A new primary school is proposed to be located within the southern part of the site where it is well located to serve both new residents and existing residents of Clifton.
-It will have excellent access to the comprehensive network of active travel routes through the site which provide easy access on foot or by bike for new and existing residents. - 4.2.3 The Local centre will include a farm shop, cafe, community hall, and nursery, with associated landscaped open space and parking.
-It is located close - to the primary school and adjacent to the main site access from the A643.
-This location allows it to serve both new and existing residents in Clifton, while also providing good visibility to passing traffic.
-The local centre will provide a central focus for community activities, encouraging the integration of new and existing residents from the surrounding community.
-Its proximity to the school will maximise the potential for dual use both before and after school drop-off and collection. - 4.2.4 Residential land use parcels will incorporate the secondary and tertiary street networks, associated on street car parking, SuDS/drainage features and incidental open space.
-Different sized development parcels provide flexibility to accommodate both larger and smaller house builders, with four parcels specifically identified for potential SME builders.
+- 4.2.1 The quantum and distribution of the principal land uses within the Garden Community masterplan has been carefully considered to deliver a thriving, balanced community with services and facilities which are easily accessible to all residents to ensure that they will be well used and remain viable. - 4.2.2 A new primary school, is proposed to be centrally located within the site, with excellent access to the comprehensive network of active travel routes which provide easy access on foot or by bike for new and existing residents. - 4.2.3 The local centre is located adjacent to the primary school and will provide a central focus for community activities, encouraging the integration of new and existing residents from the surrounding community.
+It will include a community hall, cafe and local convenience store, with associated landscaped open space and parking.
+Its proximity to the school will maximise the potential for dual use both before and after school drop-off and collection.

+4.2.4 Residential land use parcels are distributed to either side of the central amenities and will incorporate the secondary and tertiary street networks, associated on street car parking, SuDS/drainage features and incidental open space.
+Different sized development parcels provide flexibility to accommodate both larger and smaller house builders, with three parcels on the southern edge specifically identified for potential SME builders.